- Adrian Favero

 My interest focuses on Polish cities and the urban citizens’ attitudes towards the European Union (EU).
-Specifically, I want to investigate the differential role of Polish cities in shaping the attitudes of the young, well-educated population towards the EU.
-For this purpose, I want to compare five large Polish cities: Warsaw, Krakow, Poznan, Wroclaw and Gdansk.
+Specifically, I investigate the differential role of urban governance in shaping the opinion of the young, well-educated population on the EU.
+For this purpose, I compare five large Polish cities: Warsaw, Krakow, Poznan, Wroclaw and Gdansk.

-This research seeks to determine the extent to which political, economic, and cultural opportunities in cities influence the perception of EU integration.
+My research determines the extent to which political, economic, and cultural opportunities in cities influence the perception of EU integration.
 This, in turn, is then used to account for and explain citizens’ attitudes towards the EU.
-My work focuses on students living in five cities in order to determine the influence that urban spaces and settings have on shaping EU perceptions and opinions.
-In addition, this research also seeks to evaluate how the combined urban and EU setting shapes individuals’ behaviour, specifically as it pertains to their future prospects.
+In addition, my research also evaluates how the combined urban and EU setting shapes individuals’ behaviour, specifically as it pertains to their future prospects and migration behaviour.

-In order to unpack and explain these issues, I divide this study into quantitative and qualitative parts, while applying a sequential mixed methods approach.
+To unpack and explain these issues, I divided my study into quantitative and qualitative parts, while applying a sequential mixed methods approach.